indiana-university/rivet-docs/content/components/page-content/tabs.md

         description: |
             - `id` - The unique id of the tab that you want to active.
 The value of the `id` argument should be the value of the `data-tab` attribute which corresponds to the `id` attribute of the tab panel it controls.
             - `callback` - An optional callback that is executed after the tab is activated.
+events:
+    -
+        title: "tabActivated"
+        description: |
+            Emitted when a Tab is activated (using the `Tabs.activateTab()` method, or via a click on a button with the `data-tab` attribute).
+The value of the tab `data-tab` attribute is also passed along (if it exists) via the custom event’s detail property and is available to use in your scripts as `event.detail.name()`
 ---
 ## Default tabs example
 {{< example lang="html" >}}<div class="rvt-tabs">